ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 ##### Least-Squares Distance-Based Phylogeny Problem

 Given a distance matrix, find the tree that minimizes the sum of squared errors.
+A tree can

 **Input:** An $n \times n$ distance matrix D.
 **Output:** A weighted tree T with n leaves minimising **Discrepancy(T,D)** over all weighted trees with $n$ leaves.